 Contractor or Employee in the Philippines?
 The Label Won’t Save You

 An Australian law firm wrote "independent contractor" into its agreement 52 times.
 The Fair Work Commission read past every one of them, ruled the worker an employee, and ordered the firm to pay her out.
 If you hire Filipino talent directly, the gap between the word on the page and the substance of the work is exactly what an employer of record in the Philippines is built to close.
-Here's how the case fell apart, what the law actually tests, and where the safer structure sits.
+Here's how the case fell apart, an interactive way to test your own arrangement, and where the safer structure sits.

 The short version